3. Impulsivity / inhibition problems with ADHD

 Affective outbursts are (brief) emotional outbursts, i.e. intense, uncontrolled reactions, e.g. brief outbursts of anger.

-As is known from decision research, the signal to perform an action can be measured up to 10 seconds earlier than the person with ADHD is aware that they have made a decision.15 Even 200 milliseconds before execution, the person can cancel the decision that has already been made.16
+As is known from decision research, the signal to perform an action can be measured up to 10 seconds earlier than the person with ADHD is aware that they have made a decision.17 Even 200 milliseconds before execution, the person can cancel the decision that has already been made.18

 The long duration between the start of the signal and the actual execution of the decision ultimately serves to ensure that the “made” decision can still be stopped for a relatively long time.
 Many instances are actively involved in the process of inhibition, the prevention of a decision option.

-Figuratively speaking, one area of the brain puts decisions “up for discussion” and gives other areas of the brain the opportunity to assess them and then approve or reject them.
+Figuratively speaking, one area of the brain puts decisions “up for discussion” and gives other areas of the brain the opportunity to assess them and then allow or disallow them.

 This checking and canceling mechanism is essentially controlled by dopamine.
 If the dopamine control circuit is disrupted, the mechanism used to abort decisions is impaired.
-Disorder of inhibition is conceivable, for example, if the dopamine level is too low or too high, so that the signal transmission is too weak or noisy, so that the attenuating (inhibitory) impulse does not arrive.
+Disorder of inhibition can be caused by dopamine levels that are too low or too high, so that the signal transmission is too weak or noisy, resulting in the attenuating (inhibitory, inhibitory) impulse not arriving.

 The known disorder of the dopamine system explains the impulse control problems in ADHD.